FaithBench: Toward Tradition-Aware Evaluation of Theological Faithfulness in Large Language Models

 - Tradition-aware evaluation: Scoring rubrics calibrated to denominational distinctives

-- Bias documentation: Position, verbosity, and tradition fairness analysis
+- Bias documentation: Position, verbosity, and tradition fairness analysis protocols (execution in progress)

 2. Related Work